8ta4/accent/DONTREADME.md

 No, it doesn't.
 The built-in speech-to-text on macOS doesn't provide word-level probabilities.

+> Does this tool use the Whisper API provided by OpenAI?

+No. The open-source version of Whisper might be able to give you word-level probabilities if you use a specific flag, but the API that OpenAI provides doesn't seem to have this feature.

 > Is the choice of speech-to-text API based on the lowest overall word error rate?

 Nope.
 Instead of focusing on that, the tool uses an API that has a low word error rate: